-After-school intervention occurs across all grade levels.
+After-school literacy intervention occurs across for students not at grade level in reading in 1st-5th grade.

 L.U.C.H.A. invests in the implementation of the YMCA after-school program, which includes at least one hour of homework time as well as opportunities for enrichment, physical education, and lessons based upon the Common Core State Standards.
 Training is provided in differentiated instructional strategies and practices in reading, math, and writing.